Search

 HIV (human immunodeficiency virus) is a virus that may be living and growing in the human body for many years before it is detected.

 HIV is a virus that causes AIDS (acquired immune deficiency syndrome).
-The incurable virus attacks best generic levitra overnight the body's immune system, making the body extremely vulnerable to infections that occur in patients who have weakened immune systems.
+The incurable virus attacks prednisone the body's immune system, making the body extremely vulnerable to infections that occur in patients who have weakened immune systems.

 The only way to know for sure that you have not contracted this virus is to be tested.
 Your health care provider should offer you that opportunity.